JasonFreeberg/summer-workshops/week3/README.md

 ## Exercises

+- The Django Tutorial.
+Go through this to learn about basic web development using a MVT framework. https://docs.djangoproject.com/en/3.2/intro/tutorial01/
 - Install Postman and send requests to the the public APIs above.
 Just browse around and try to get a feel for the URL formay and JSON
 - Follow this Flask tutorial: https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask
 - Get a basic Flask app running locally with a single GET API that returns some JSON blob, it doesn't matter what the content is.
 Send a requst to it using Postman.